MaayanLab/Playbook-Workflow-Builder/docs/contributions.md

-## Playbook Partnership Contribution Guide
+## Playbook Workflow Builder Contribution Guide
 Please review the [Background](./background.md) to better understand the concepts behind this repo.

 The [component templates directory](./component_templates/) may also be a simple way to get started making different types of Meta Nodes.